ray-x/navigator.lua/README.md

     -- to disable all default config and use your own lsp setup set -- disable_lsp = 'all'
     -- Default {}
-    diagnostic_scroll_bar_sign = {'▃', '▆', '█'}, -- experimental:  diagnostic status in scroll bar area; set to nil to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}
+    diagnostic_scrollbar_sign = {'▃', '▆', '█'}, -- experimental:  diagnostic status in scroll bar area; set to false to disable the diagnostic sign, -- for other style, set to {'╍', 'ﮆ'} or {'-', '='}
     diagnostic_virtual_text = true,  -- show virtual for diagnostic message
     diagnostic_update_in_insert = false, -- update diagnostic message in insert mode